 We are processing building permits online.
 Some building inspections may need to be rescheduled.
 Others may be conducted via video or photo.

 Bus tokens can be purchased at:

 - Just Food Co-Op

 - Cub Foods

-City Hall is closed until April 10.
-At that time, we will reevaluate the situation.
+City Hall is open, however some offices within it remain closed.
 Call to make appointments for necessary administrative services.